csci479/csci479.github.io/index.md

 ---
 ![alt text](figs/seniorDesign.png)

-# Computer Science: Design Project
+# CSCI 479: Computer Science Design Project
 After 3 years at Bucknell, you've gained an extraordinary amount of technical knowledge.
 This is your opportunity to own a larger scale project from top to bottom.
 But more importantly, it's an opportunity to figure out a design process that you'll need for years after graduation.
 To that end, you will complete a semester-long project for an external client while applying and reflecting on software engineering processes.

 - **Who:** [Prof. Evan Peck](http://www.eg.bucknell.edu/~emp017/)
 - **Where:** BRKI 165